-- (1) Accounting system record keeping for revenues, expenses and related reporting. - (2) Receipts collecting, depositing, journalizing and posting. - (3) Payroll changes to the master list, preparation and distribution.
+- (1) Accounting system record keeping for revenues, expenses and related reporting. - (2) Receipts collecting, depositing and recording. - (3) Payroll changes to the master list, preparation and distribution.

 Cause - The Association has a limited number of employees and procedures have not been designed to adequately segregate duties or provide compensating controls through additional oversight of transactions and processes.